 RTI chemists in the new Chemistry Center for Combating Antibiotic Resistant Bacteria (CC4CARB) will synthesize and deliver rationally designed compound libraries to the scientific community.
 When combined, these libraries will represent a large collection of Gram-negative related chemical matter, which will be made available to the entire antimicrobial research community for use in larger efforts.

 Chemical scaffold ideas will be solicited from the scientific community for inclusion into the program.
 A peer-review process will determine CC4CARB program fit and synthetic feasibility of each scaffold proposal.
 Once a scaffold is approved, CC4CARB will design and synthesize libraries for inclusion into the collection, focused on properties suitable for Gram-negative cell penetration.
 Compounds will be formatted onto 96-well and 384-well plates (as well as other formats) and shipped as requested to researchers upon approval by NIAID.

-Scaffold proposal submissions and compound requests can be made through the CC4CARB website, when it becomes available in mid-2021.
-Until then, scaffold proposal submissions or requests for additional information about the program can be made by contacting CC4CARB@rti.org.
+Scaffold proposal submissions and compound requests can be made through the CC4CARB website.
+Requests for additional information about the program can be made by contacting CC4CARB@rti.org.